Your genitals aren’t the only place a sexually transmitted infection (STI) can land and set up shop.

 - Trichomoniasis.
-Untreated trichomoniasis can increase your risk for contracting HIV if you’re exposed to the infection.
+Untreated trichomoniasis can increase your risk of contracting HIV if you’re exposed to the infection.

 “Beyond the health risks, if you leave an infection untreated, the risk of transmitting that infection to someone else is incredibly high,” says Gersh.

 However, some are more easily transmitted than others.
-These include:
+This includes:

 According to the